 - 1. Attending all classes, daily and on time, except when ill or lawfully excused. - 2.
 Being prepared for each class with appropriate materials and assignments. - 3.
 Attending school tutorials when required or as the need arises. - 4.
 Dressing in accordance with the District's standards of propriety, safety, health, and good grooming. - 5.
 Conforming to the designated standardized dress approved by the Board of Trustees. - 6.
 Demonstrating courtesy, even when other's do not. - 7.
 Conducting themselves in a responsible manner, always exercising self-discipline. - 8.
 Paying required fees and fines unless they are waived. - 9.
 Respecting the rights and privileges of students, teachers, and other district staff and volunteers. - 10.
 Respecting the property of others, including district property and facilities. - 11.
 Refraining from violations of the Student Code of Conduct. - 12.
-Cooperating with and assist the school staff in maintaining safety, order, and discipline. - 13.
+Cooperating with and assisting the school staff in maintaining safety, order, and discipline. - 13.
 Obeying all campus and classroom rules. - 14.
 Seeking changes in school policies and regulations in an orderly and responsible manner, through appropriate channels. - 15.
 Cooperating with staff in investigation of disciplinary cases and volunteering information relating to a serious offense. - 16.
-Submitting signed statements that the student has received, understands and consents to the responsibilities outlined in both the Student Handbook and Student Code of Conduct.
+Accepting responsibility for their behavior and being subject to disciplinary consequences as outlined in the Student Code of Conduct.